Building Better REST APIs

 Using the built-in HTTP features, it’s simple to create requests and responses that contain meaningful data.
 If you keep adding proprietary headers or following the rule of “always returns success, even if it’s an error”, the processes of parsing and understanding your requests and your responses are much more expensive.
 By returning a “custom error object” along with a success status code, one must know its properties to grab the real error.
 Instead, if you just return, for instance, a 404 response, everyone will quickly notice it’s a not found resource.

 Furthermore, remember, API is for programmatically using.
-Consequently, as much standard stuff you put on your API, easier it will be for other people to consume it.
+Consequently, the much standard stuff you put on your API, easier it will be for other people to consume it.

 The status code is another excellent feature of the HTTP.
 You can reply much information, just by sending the right status code.
 You could reply 404 for not found (as I mentioned), 400 for a bad request, 204 for success with no content, etc.